Photography can be that soft light that modestly helps us to change things.

 Photographs of Gina.
 FELICIDAD project.

-Photographs taken with mobile phone.
+Photographs taken with a mobile phone.
 Made and manipulated by the author.
 In the center the gaze of her children.
 Gina affirms that happiness is created and transformed like her images, which clothe and show her own source of happiness, her children.

-Photographs of Sara P, Lahoz.
+Photographs of Sara P. Lahoz.
 PASIÓN project.

 Photographs of Richard Pitre.
 AUNQUE NO LO VEAS ESTÁ project.